 Driving Whilst Disqualified

-A person is guilty of an offence if he drives a vehicle on a road or obtains a licence whilst disqualified from holding or obtaining a driving licence.
+A person is guilty of an offence if he drives a vehicle on a road or gets a licence whilst disqualified from holding or getting a driving licence.

 Driving while disqualified is a strict liability offence.
-It is not necessary for the prosecution to prove that the defendant knew that he was disqualified.
+It is unnecessary for the prosecution to prove that the defendant knew he was disqualified.

 The prosecution would have to establish the following: